Tech Neck – How Technology is Affecting Your Posture

 - If you spend hours at a desk, use a chair that reclines 25-30 degrees with good lumbar support and a headrest.
 Lean back while you’re working.
 This helps prevent slouching and takes the pressure off the discs in the back and neck.

 Mobile devices aren’t going away.
 If anything, they are going to continue to change the way we work, study and connect with others.
-The biggest problem with tech neck is not the symptoms, but your daily behaviors.
-You have to address your posture, your time spent on digital devices, and the mechanics and bad habits that are causing the problem.
+The biggest problem with tech neck is not the symptoms, but your daily behaviors that contribute to muscle imbalances.
+You have to address your posture, your time spent on digital devices, the body mechanics, and the bad habits that are causing the problem.

 Physical therapy can help alleviate symptoms as well as uncover the root of the problem and help correct it.
 With a good plan of care and being mindful of how much time you spend staring at a screen, you can make sure technology isn’t harming your health.
 Contact an Ivy Rehab physical therapist to discuss your neck pain and learn how to live a healthy life free from pain, dysfunction, and cellphone interference

 Article Reviewed by Holly Lookabaugh-Deur, PT, DSc, GCS, CEEAA